-The primary constitutional document is the articles of association (the "Articles") which prescribes the overarching rules governing the company.
+The primary constitutional documents are the articles of association (the "Articles") which prescribe the overarching rules governing the company.
 The Articles are publicly available and can be requested from the Danish Business Authority.
-The Articles reflect the legal relationship between the shareholders (and the company) and include rules on the company's corporate objective, its share capital and rights attached to the shares, the meetings of shareholders, the powers to bind the company, the duties of the board of directors and the management board, restrictions on share transfers, the company's financial year, and many other aspects relating to the governance.
+The Articles reflect the legal relationship between the shareholders (and the company) and include rules on the company's corporate objective, its share capital and rights attached to the shares, the meetings of shareholders, the powers to bind the company, the duties of the board of directors and the management board, restrictions, if any, on share transfers, the company's financial year, and many other aspects relating to the governance.

-Companies listed on Nasdaq Copenhagen A/S must adhere to the terms and conditions set out in the latest revised version of the Nasdaq Copenhagen A/S' 'Rules for issuers of shares', which were updated on 3 July 2016 due to the entry into force of and in order to be aligned with MAR.
-Nasdaq Copenhagen A/S monitors compliance with these market place rules and may in the event of non-compliance give the issuer a reprimand, a fine, decide to delete the issuer's securities from admittance to trading and/or publish any such sanction and the identity of the issuer.
-This rule book includes listing and disclosure requirements and adopts the "comply or explain" principle whereby the issuer shall give a statement on how the company addresses the Danish Recommendations on Corporate Governance of May 2013 (revised as of November 2014) issued by the Committee on Corporate Governance.
+Companies listed on Nasdaq Copenhagen A/S must adhere to the terms and conditions set out in the latest revised version of the Nasdaq Copenhagen A/S's 'Rules for issuers of shares', which were updated on 3 January 2018 due to the entry into force of and in order to be aligned with the Capital Markets Act, MiFID II and MiFIR.
+Nasdaq Copenhagen A/S monitors compliance with these marketplace rules and may in the event of non-compliance give the issuer a reprimand, a fine, decide to delete the issuer's securities from admittance to trading and/or publish any such sanction and the identity of the issuer.
+This rulebook includes listing and disclosure requirements and adopts the "comply or explain" principle, whereby the issuer shall give a statement on how the company addresses the Danish Recommendations on Corporate Governance of May 2013 (revised as of 23 November 2017) issued by the Committee on Corporate Governance.
 Listed companies must either comply with those recommendations or explain why they do not comply.
-The practice developed by Nasdaq Copenhagen A/S suggests that it is not sufficient to merely explain the reason for noncompliance.
-The company must also specify its different approach to the recommendation.
-The recommendations do not have legal force but is considered "soft law"; however, the "comply or explain" principle is embedded in the Financial Statements Act, requiring issuers to present a statement in its annual report or on its website concerning any given applicable code on corporate governance (i.e. in this context, the Danish Recommendations on Corporate Governance).
+The Danish Recommendations on Corporate Governance as revised on 23 November 2017 apply to financial years commencing on 1 January 2018 or later.
+The practice developed by Nasdaq Copenhagen A/S suggests that it is not sufficient to merely explain the reason for non-compliance.
+The company must also specify its different approach to the recommendations.
+The recommendations do not have legal force but are considered "soft law"; however, the "comply or explain" concept is embedded in the Financial Statements Act, requiring issuers to present a statement in its annual report or on its website concerning any given applicable rules on corporate governance (i.e. in this context, the Danish Recommendations on Corporate Governance).

-The current set of Danish Recommendations on Corporate Governance affords more attention than before on value creation, the framework for active ownership and board assessment procedures.
+The set of Danish Recommendations on Corporate Governance as amended by the previous revision of November 2014 afforded more attention than before on value creation, the framework for active ownership and board assessment procedures.